 Small factors, great cultural differences

 So it's mainly small factors that make the difference in work and everyday life.
-But since these take place in a relaxed and friendly environment, it is easy adjust to it.
+But since these take place in a relaxed and friendly environment, it is light adjust to it.

 However, anyone who chooses to work in the Netherlands must be aware of the major differences in privacy and adjust lifestyle.
 And here, too, it is the small and subtle differences that you only notice when you are there and that make living and working in another country all the more interesting.